 >> Click here for the updated edition of The Corporate Blogging Book

-Get your own copy of the first edition, the original and definitive guide to corporate blogging
+The original and definitive guide to corporate blogging

 Widely praised for clarity and smarts, the original edition of The Corporate Blogging Book, published by Penguin Portfolio, was named one of the Ten Most Insightful Books About Web 2.0 by CIO Insight and is one of the 15 Marketing Books Every Marketing Professional Should Read.
 Kirkus Reports called it smart, witty and accessible.